Vocational Education and Training

 Block Credit Recognition

-Students who undertake Vocational Education and Training (VET) or Further Education (FE) qualifications that are not included in the suite of approved VCE VET and School-Based Apprenticeships and Traineeships programs may be eligible for credit towards their VCE.
+Students who undertake Vocational Education and Training (VET) or Further Education (FE) qualifications that are not included in the suite of approved VCE VET and SBA programs, may be eligible for credit towards their VCE.
 This is called Block Credit Recognition.

 VASS VETiS Enrolment